BSidesSF/bsidessf.github.io/_pages/about/covid-19-safety-policy.md

 title: "COVID-19 Safety Policy"
 ---

-**Last Updated**: December 15, 2021
+**Last Updated**: December 16, 2021

 Your health and safety is our top priority.
 We are closely monitoring the health and safety orders provided by the City and County of San Francisco and the State of California.
 Things can change at any time, especially with the arrival of new variants.
 If we change this policy in any material way, we will provide updates via this page, our newsletter, blog, and social media.

 Please expect additional delays during registration to accommodate the implementation of our health and safety plan.
 Reminders will be sent out to all registered participants two weeks prior to the event to help ensure a smooth conference experience for all.

-**Vaccinations**: In accordance with [San Francisco and California law](https://www.sfdph.org/dph/alerts/files/C19-07-Safer-Return-Together-Health-Order.pdf), as a "Large Indoor Event", all participants of BSidesSF (including leads, staff, volunteers, vendors, presenters, general participants, etc. -- this means everyone) must be fully vaccinated before they enter the conference area.
-If you are not fully vaccinated as per FDA or WHO guidelines (this includes any 14-day "bake-in" period) by the day of the event, you **will not** be allowed into the conference.
-For all participants, the last day to have completed your FDA-approved COVID-19 vaccinations is January 21, 2022.
+**Vaccinations**: In accordance with [San Francisco and California law](https://www.sfdph.org/dph/alerts/files/C19-07-Safer-Return-Together-Health-Order.pdf), as a "Large Indoor Event", all participants of BSidesSF (including leads, staff, volunteers, vendors, presenters, general participants, etc. -- this means everyone) **must be** fully vaccinated before they enter the conference area.
+"Fully Vaccinated" and "Full Vaccination" mean two weeks after completing the entire recommended series of vaccination (usually one or two doses) with a vaccine authorized to prevent COVID-19 by the FDA, including by way of an emergency use authorization, or by the World Health Organization (WHO).
+For all participants, the last day to have completed your authorized COVID-19 vaccinations is January 21, 2022.

 Medical, religious, or philosophical objections **will not** be accepted.
 We also highly recommend that if you are eligible that you have received your booster dose.